imagej/imagej-omero/README.md

 13. `omero script launch $(omero script list | grep HelloWorld | sed 's/|.*//')`

-14. To test `WidgetDemo` or any other ImageJ2 command, just copy `HelloWorld.jy` to e.g. `WidgetDemo.jy`.
-The script's name must equal the fully qualified class name of the desired ImageJ2 command, with ".jy" extension.
+14. To test `WidgetDemo` or any other ImageJ2 command, just copy `HelloWorld.jy` to e.g. `WidgetDemo.jy` and make the relevant edit to call the desired command instead.

 ## See also